 OEM's sector is traditionally male-dominated, but the company strives for a more equal gender balance.
 All employees shall have equal opportunities based on their qualifications for the job, without regard to gender, religion, ethnicity, nationality, age, functional capability or sexual orientation.
 OEM has a stated goal to generally increase the number of female employees to eventually increase the number of women in senior positions.
 In order to achieve this goal, OEM must increase the number of female applicants when recruiting, particularly within the services that work closely with customers and suppliers.
 In 2021, there was an increase in both the number of female employees in total and the number of women in senior positions.

 An important part of steadily building a strong, competitive organisation is to continuously hire young employees.
 Young engineers who are interested in technology and sales add dynamism and drive.
 Induction programmes and individual development plans enable new employees to quickly learn their duties and are assigned progressively more responsible work.
 OEM has a trainee programme for newly-graduated employees with degrees in engineering or economics and the potential to assume leadership responsibilities in the future.
 OEM also works collaboratively with several educational institutions, offering internship opportunities, guidance in thesis research projects and other assistance.
 This is a means of attracting future personnel and reaching out with information about OEM's business and operations.

 Well-being and health are essential for enabling employees to perform and develop as individuals and in a team, and OEM has always made the well-being of its employees a central priority.
-Regular investments are made to create safe, healthy and attractive workplaces and the company encourages its employees to adopt a healthy lifestyle by offering physical activity opportunities and preventive care and wellness initiatives.
-Activities designed to create cohesion and group dynamics are often conducted in conjunction with conferences or workplace meetings.
+Regular investments are made to create a safe, healthy and attractive workplace.
+The company also encourages its employees to adopt a healthy lifestyle by offering physical activity opportunities and preventive care and wellness initiatives.
+Activities designed to create cohesion and group dynamics are often conducted in conjunction with conferences and workplace meetings.